Deploy n8n with Docker Compose: Production-Ready Setup with PostgreSQL and Redis

 Building the multi-container architecture

 The heart of our production deployment is a carefully orchestrated multi-container setup.
 Rather than running everything in a single container, we separate concerns to improve scalability, maintainability, and fault tolerance.
-Create your main docker-compose.yml file:
+Let's build this step by step, starting with our Docker Compose configuration.

 version: '3.8'